 One of the top questions JazzMAD gets asked is what shoes should I wear to swing dance class?
 Here Sharon Davis tells you what shoes work and her favourite brands…

 Shoes that are made for swing dancers typically have a leather or suede sole.
 Or you can buy street shoes and have a cobbler glue a suede sole onto it (sometimes called “chroming”).
 Or you just might prefer dancing with rubber soles.
 Rubber soles often start out sticky, but get slippery as they wear down, so many dancers love their well-worn Keds or Toms.

 The dance floor at JazzMAD’s studio is fairly slippery, so rubber soled shoes are usually fine for our class.
-If you wear your leather soled shoes in class, you will slide, but if that’s a skill or style you are working on then practicing it in every class is recommended.
+If you wear your leather soled shoes in class, you will slide, but if that’s a skill or style you are working on then practicing it every class is recommended.

 Remix Vintage, £185-£230

-Slide & Swing, €125-€135
+Slide & Swing, €125-€150

-Swingz Lindy Shoes, €120-€140
+Swingz Lindy Shoes, €165

 These are ladies’ swing dance shoes produced by a company that traditionally made Flamenco dance shoes.
 So the leather is very thick and a bit hard, so they take a bit longer to break in.
 But once they are molded to your feet, they are very comfortable and also last an extra long time.
-Really pretty styles, with low heels suitable for Lindy Hop.
+Really pretty styles, with low solid heels suitable for Lindy Hop.
 Order them online from Spain.

-Saint Savoy, €165-€220
+Saint Savoy, €192-€235

 Another brand of shoe made just for swing dancers.
 Mens and womens styles.
 Again, perhaps the leather is a bit hard on some of these styles, so will take a while to break them in, but then they will last forever.
 Lovely unique styles, I think some of the best designs out there.
 Suited to an average or narrow width foot.
 Order them online from Austria.